We attended a local African Methodist Episcopal Church.

 Here’s the longer version of the church part of the story:

 We’ve been searching for a place of worship since we moved to California.
 It’s not an easy task, as we hold a variety of theological beliefs in this family.
 When we discussed the matter, everyone agreed that we are all pretty firmly rooted in our theological leanings so racial and age diversity in a place of worship are more important than anything else.
 We also agreed that where we could not find racial diversity, we would prefer someplace attended mostly by black people over one attended mostly by white people.
 Why?
-Because my two black children spend far more time in a white world than my white child, my husband, and I spend in a black world.
+Because having newly moved and just getting to know our new home, my two black children were spending far more time in a white world than my white child, my husband, and I were spending in a black world.

 Thus the local AME church.

 It was a lovely service.
 Gospel music is my favorite.
 Gospel music in an environment that encourages people to feel the music and move to the music is my happy spiritual place.
 We white people don’t excel at this.
 We prefer our church music in a tin can, tightly packed.
 Even when our church music is the praise kind, we so often sing it like we’ve never ever had a really good, cathartic cry.

 In my experience, when a black church sings gospel music, you feel it in your bones.
 The morning at the AME church, the singing made me want to find joy even in the midst of the race war plaguing our nation right now.

 Here’s the longer version of the pants part of the story:

 I, like so many, am a huge fan of the yoga pant.
 They are the polyester pants, the muscle pants, the sweats of this era.
 Dress them up.
 Dress them down.
 Sleep in them.
 Dance in them.
 Silence the naysayers!
 Viva the yoga pants!